|| FAMILY HISTORY: HOME, SITE MAP, LINKS || BLILEY NETWORK: SITE MAP , SEARCH ||

 JOHN E. ROSENBERG REMINISCENCES OF HIS LIFE

-John E. Rosenberg reminiscences of his life in Sweden and America.
+John E. Rosenberg reminisces about his life in Sweden and America.
 He changed his name from Norberg to Rosenberg after his arrival in the United States.
-He felt there were too many Norbergs in America and wanted to differentiate himself from the others.
+He felt there were too many "Norbergs" in America and wanted to differentiate himself from the Swedes here.
 He is the father or John Axel Rosenberg, and grandfather of Isabelle Marie Rosenberg Bliley Kaiser.
-Recorded May 23, 1945.
+Recorded: May 23, 1945.

 Voice of: